CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

     include a list of external files in your dataset, with links.
 -   Beyond data, you will include the ReadMe file (see Step 2.5), and you may include scripts or links to scripts to run your analysis.
-    Links to analysis tools can also be included as metadata (see step 3).
+    Links to analysis tools can also be included as metadata (see Step 3).

 ------------------------------------------------------------------------